-I grew Geranium oxonianum 'Walter's Gift' from seed from the UK Royal Horticultural Society and is one of the few true Geranium plants that I have been able to retain in my garden.
+I grew Geranium x oxonianum 'Walter's Gift' from seed from the UK Royal Horticultural Society and it is one of the few true Geranium plants that I have been able to retain in my garden.
 It has attractively burgundy-marked leaves and netted pale mauve flowers in September and October.
 I am not sure if my version is the same as the true cultivar - because of the variation that can occur with named plants like these grown from seed, but I nurture it as one of my plant 'children'.
 It grows into a clump and self-sows freely, and usually other gardeners are pleased to take one of the seedlings home.
-It prefers full sun and reasonable soil.
+It prefers full sun and reasonable soil but can also tolerate some shade (but not heavy shade) and a degree of dryness.
 Cut back hard after flowering for a flush of new leaves.